aqwert/flutterhack19/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Special Thanks to

+[Kayee](https://github.com/kayeew) and [Walter](https://github.com/waltzaround) for being part of this great team and being awesome.

+And [GDG Auckland](https://www.meetup.com/GDGAuckland) for hosting Flutter Hack 19